Agnes Ozman

-Agnes Ozman (1870–1937) was a student at Charles Fox Parham's Bethel Bible School in Topeka, Kansas.
-Ozman was considered as the first to speak in tongues in the pentecostal revival when she was 30 years old in 1901 (Cook 2008).
-However, her experience, nevertheless valid, post dates the Shearer Schoolhouse Revival of 1896 near Murphy, NC., where the first documented mass outpouring of the Holy Ghost was said to have occurred; they spoke with new tongues there in a "Holy Ghost baptism" type of revival.
-Her experiences sparked the modern Pentecostal-Holiness movement, which began in the early 20th century.
+Agnes Ozman (1870–1937) was a student at Charles Fox Parham's Bethel Bible School in Topeka, Kansas who was known for being the first of Parham's students to speak in tongues.
+Although her experience came later than the Shearer Schoolhouse Revival and comparable events, it was Ozman's experience that became widely known, helping to launch the modern Pentecostal-Holiness movement in the early 20th century.

-Her parents were farmers, and since childhood, Agnes and her six siblings attended the Methodist Episcopal Church in Nebraska, Wisconsin.
-As a young woman, Ozman participated in biblical institutions and eventually attended the Bethel Bible School in Kansas.
+Her parents were farmers near Albany, Wisconsin, where Agnes and her six siblings attended the Methodist Episcopal Church.
+Ozman was 30 years old when she studied at Bethel Bible School in Topeka in 1900-1901.

-Parham, Ozman's teacher at the school, taught his students in line with the Holiness movement; from which he introduced the concepts of Divine healing and Sanctification.
-Parham told his students to ponder over what the Bible verse "receive the gift of the Holy Spirit" (Acts 2:38) might mean and whether any evidence specifically related to this gift could be found, giving them three days, while he was absent for this assignment.
+Parham, Ozman's teacher at the school, was aligned with the Holiness movement and taught the concepts of faith healing and sanctification.
+Parham told his students to ponder over what the Bible verse "receive the gift of the Holy Spirit" (Acts 2:38) might mean and whether any evidence specifically related to this gift could be found, giving them three days, while he was absent, for this assignment.
 By the time he returned his students collectively agreed that if the Holy Spirit had descended upon an individual, then speaking in tongues would be present and constitute sufficient proof of that.
 The students pointed out that this type of event was mentioned four times in the Acts of the Apostles.
 Therefore, on New Year's Eve, Parham and his students planned to pray for the gift of the Holy Spirit.
 On January 1, 1901, Ozman asked her mentor to pray that she could be filled with the Holy Spirit through the laying on of hands, so that she might speak in tongues.